phalcon/documentation/docs/db-models.md

     Check the [transactions][transactions] section on how you can delete all the records in a loop with one operation

 ## Hydration Modes
 As mentioned earlier, resultsets are collections of complete objects.
 This means that every returned result is an object, representing a row in the database.
-These documents can be modified and later on saved to persist the changes in the database.
+These documents can be modified and later on, saved to persist the changes in the database.

-However, there are times that you will need to get the data in a read only mode, such as in cases of just viewing data.
+However, there are times that you will need to get the data in a read-only mode, such as in cases of just viewing data.
 In these cases, it is useful to change the way the records are returned to save resources and increase performance.
 The strategy used to represent these objects returned in a resultset is called `hydration`.

 Phalcon offers three ways of hydrating data: